 Mrs Frizelle is a Director of the publicly listed Sunland Group Ltd since January 2018 and is also a Director of the Audi Australia Foundation Board, LifeFlight Australia Ltd and a Director of Paralympics Australia.
-She is also a Member of the Griffith University Council.
-More recently, she was approached to join the Community Rebuilding Initiative (BizRebuild) Board chaired by General the Honourable Sir Peter Cosgrove (Retd), to support businesses and communities affected by the bushfires and natural disasters to assist in the rebuild of these regional towns.
-She is a Member of AICD and a Graduate of the AICD Directors Course.
+In 2022, Mrs Frizelle was appointed as the Prime Minister's representative to the Board of the 2032 Brisbane Organising Committee of the Olympic Games.
+She is also a Member of the Griffith University Council, a Member of AICD and a Graduate of the AICD Directors Course.

 Mrs Frizelle is known for her strong advocacy for the city of Gold Coast.
-In 2020, Rebecca was awarded an Order of Australia as recognition for her contributions to the Motor Industry and Rugby League.
+In 2020, she was awarded an Order of Australia as recognition for her contributions to the Motor Industry and Rugby League.